arashnm80/arashnm80.github.io/handbook/2-battlefields.md

 2. Turn fights into plays.

 ---
-1. Continue to fight under higher levels of pressure
+1. Continue to fight under higher levels of pressure, stress and distraction.
-2. Provide circumstances with lower pressure for myself.
+2. Provide circumstances with lower pressure, stress and distraction for myself.